DS-by-MW/DS-by-MW/README.md

-- 👋 Hello Everyone!, This is me Muhammad Waleed,
+Hello Everyone!
-- 👀 I’m interested in IT and AI,
+This is me Muhammad Waleed,
-- 🌱 I’m currently learning Data Science as well as Software Engeering.
+I’m interested in IT and AI,
-- 💞️ I’m looking to collaborate on ...
+I’m currently learning Data Science as well as Software Engineering.
 Reach me at muhammadwaleed5684@gmail.com

 <!---